Helsinki Philharmonic Orchestra

 Sibelius Academy classrooms and offices are spread over seven floors around the semi-enclosed courtyard overlooking Karamzin Park.
 The first two floors are home to the university’s recording studios and library, which is also open to members of the public.

 As darkness falls and the quiet sets in, the building site takes on a mystical quality.
 The city that surrounds it might still be awake, buzzing with life and energy, but here the calm feels like a sign, a promise of what’s to come.
 This will become a sanctuary, an oasis.
 During the day, this building site is busy, hectic, overwhelming even.
 Come the evening, the tools go down, the problems fall away, the noise settles.
 Even the inescapable fact of the project’s incompleteness hangs in suspended animation for now, making no demands.
-The Music Centrehas a purpose.
+Musiikkitalo has a purpose.
 That purpose is to generate impulses, to create energy.
 In physics an impulse is defined as the integral of force with respect to time.
 Derived from the Latin pulsus, it can also mean thrust and drive, a sudden force or a strong wish to achieve something.

 The impulse for any pursuit that seeks to effect change and make a difference must come from within.
 The same, I think, applies to our efforts to recognise beauty and create it, sustain it.

 The concert hall organ is scheduled to be built in Musiikkitalo in 2024.
 The